-As of July 2021, the Entomological Society of America has discontinued the use of “gypsy moth” as a common name for Lymantria dispar.
-A new common name has not yet been selected.
+As of July 2021, the Entomological Society of America (ESA) has discontinued the use of “gypsy moth” as a common name for Lymantria dispar.
+Spongy moth is the new common name that was selected by the ESA March 2, 2022.
 The changes will need to be reconciled in accordance with federal and state regulations that will also need to be updated.
-The Minnesota Department of Agriculture is committed to phasing out the discontinued common name and adopting the new common name when available.
+The Minnesota Department of Agriculture is committed to phasing out the discontinued common name and adopting the new common name.
 Documents and other materials will be updated to educate the public about the name change.

-Each year the MDA sets around 20,000 gypsy moth traps throughout Minnesota to determine the location and size of gypsy moth populations.
+Each year the MDA sets around 20,000 spongy moth traps throughout Minnesota to determine the location and size of spongy moth populations.
 The MDA's survey program is closely tied to the insect's biology.
 The female does not fly so she uses a pheromone, or sex attractant, to lure the male moth to her for mating.
-Although humans can't detect the scent of the pheromone, it is a powerful attractant to the male gypsy moth.
+Although humans can't detect the scent of the pheromone, it is a powerful attractant to the male spongy moth.

-Scientists have developed a synthetic gypsy moth pheromone, which is used to lure male moths into survey traps.
-The survey detects the presence of gypsy moth.
+Scientists have developed a synthetic spongy moth pheromone, which is used to lure male moths into survey traps.
+The survey detects the presence of spongy moth.
 Traps are set before the adult moths fly, monitored throughout the summer, and are removed after the flight season is finished.
 Data are collected on the trap location and the number of moths caught in it.
-The data are then used to determine the size and extent of gypsy moth infestations.
+The data are then used to determine the size and extent of spongy moth infestations.

 MDA survey staff and cooperators deploy weatherproof cardboard traps.
 Triangular delta traps can be orange or tan in color and are the standard trap type used.
 Milk carton traps are green and are used in areas where the expected moth counts are higher than what the delta traps can accommodate (>15 moths).
 Both trap types have a lure inside that mimics the natural pheromone of the female moth.
 The male moth flies to the trap to mate but instead ends up ensnared in a sticky substance inside the delta trap or perishes from the pesticide strip in the milk carton trap.